Bellevue Historic District (Columbia, South Carolina)

-Bellevue Historic District, also known as Cottontown, is a national historic district located at Columbia, South Carolina.
+Bellevue-Newman's Field-Gracelynn Terrace Historic District, previously the Bellevue Historic District, also known as Cottontown, is a national historic district located at Columbia, South Carolina.
 The district encompasses 177 contributing buildings in a planned suburban residential development.
 They were built between the early 20th century and 1945, and the district includes examples of Tudor Revival, Colonial Revival, and Craftsman/Bungalow style architecture.

 It was added to the National Register of Historic Places in 1997.
+In 2025, the district was enlarged and renamed.